fluent/fluentd-website/content/datasources/twitter.md

 Here are some cases where Fluentd is useful:

 1. Collecting Tweets related to your business to measure share of voice.
-2. Building an archive of past Tweets to performa sentiment analysis.
+2. Building an archive of past Tweets to perform sentiment analysis.

 ##Prerequisites